Topl/BramblSc-docs/docs/Modules/Crypto/Generation/Mnemonic/Mnemonic.md

 # Mnemonic

-This sub-module is responsible for generating and consuming mnemonic phrases.
+This submodule is responsible for generating and consuming mnemonic phrases.

 A mnemonic represents a set of random entropy that can be used to derive a private key or other type of value.
 This implementation follows a combination of [BIP-0039](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki)